muriloao/bytebank-alura/README.md

 A new Flutter project.

 Study application
-Held in the course [Comunicação HTTP: Flutter com web API](https://cursos.alura.com.br/course/flutter-comunicacao-http)
+Held in the course [Flutter Formation](https://cursos.muriloao.com.br/formacao-flutter)